Divorce Financial Settlements

 Using collaborative law for a divorce settlement

-A number of our Family Law team are also trained collaborative lawyers.
+A number of our family law team are also trained collaborative lawyers.
 This offers an alternative to mediation for those who wish to avoid court proceedings, but have more complex or contentious issues to resolve that they do not feel confident making an agreement about without the support of a lawyer.

-Court ordered divorce settlements
+Court-ordered divorce settlements

-We can support you in your application and represent you during any subsequent hearing, helping to ensure you get a fair settlement that provides for your needs and those of your loved ones.
+Our divorce and separation solicitors can support you in your application and represent you during any subsequent hearing, helping to ensure you get a fair settlement that provides for your needs and those of your loved ones.